 - Commissioned corps of the National Oceanic and Atmospheric Administration

-- To provide the landlord with proof that they signed the lease agreement before starting active military duty.
+- To provide the landlord with written notice that they signed the lease agreement or lease prior to starting active military duty.

-- To show proof that they intend to remain on military duty for 90 or more days.
+- To show proof that they intend to remain on active military duty for 90, or more days of active duty.

-When delivering the notice, the tenant must accompany these notices with letters from their commanding officer authorizing the deployment or permanent change of station.
+When delivering the written notice requesting the end of the lease due to active duty, the tenant must accompany this written notice with letters from their commanding officer authorizing the deployment or permanent change of station.

-Once all these requirements are met, the earliest the lease can terminate is 30 days after the next rent period begins.
+Once all these requirements are met, the earliest the lease can terminate is 30 days after the next rent period.
+Then any future rent period begins as per the early termination clause in the act.

 Violation of Habitability Standards

-Tenants in Arizona can also break their lease if their rental unit fails to meet the legally required habitability standards.
-Just like most other states, Arizona requires rental properties to meet certain minimum health and safety codes.
+Tenants in Arizona can also legally break a lease if their rental unit fails to meet the legally required habitability standards or if the Arizona landlord breaks the Fair Housing Act.
+Just like most other states, Arizona requires rental properties to meet certain minimum health and safety codes set out in the landlord-tenant act.
 (Ariz.
 Rev. Stat.
 Ann. §§ 33-1324).

-The following are some conditions that make a unit habitable in the state of Arizona.
+The following are some conditions that make a rental unit habitable in the state of Arizona that could result in a tenant breaking a lease or rental agreement – it is a landlord’s duty to maintain these conditions.

 - Adequate trash receptacles